How to check your car insurance claim history

 What's a car insurance claim?

-If a car owner contacts an insurance provider for compensation following an accident, this is known as a claim.
+If a car owner contacts an insurance provider for compensation following an accident, this is known as a car insurance claim.
 The claim is usually for damage to the car or injury to a passenger – or both.
 Claims range from minor mishaps, such as breaking a wing mirror, to more serious incidents, including written-off vehicles or even fatalities.

 What different types of claims are there?